 The CB2 receptor is highly expressed in cells of the immune system such as macrophages, lymphocytes natural killer cells and mast cells but has also been shown to be expressed, by both, in situ-hybridization and in immunohistochemistry, in spleen, thymus, and pancreas.1,2,4 CB2 expression in the brain is still much less characterized than that of CB1.
 Recently, it was demonstrated that CB2 is expressed in the brain and might have a role in controlling fundamental processes such as proliferation and survival of neural cells.5,6

-Overexpression of CB2 was reported in several cancers such as prostate, glioma and acute myeloid leukemias.7-9 In human astrocytoma a direct relationship between CB2 expression and tumor malignancy was demonstrated.8 Activation of CB2 in vivo by its agonist JWH-133, completely blocked cell growth.8 In C6 glioma, it was shown that activation of the CB2 by JWH-133 resulted in the internalization of only the CB2 and not CB1 leading to apoptosis of the cells.
-This may well be a new approach for the treatment of glioma.
+Overexpression of CB2 was reported in several cancers such as prostate, glioma and acute myeloid leukemias.6 In human astrocytoma a direct relationship between CB2 expression and tumor malignancy was demonstrated.
+Activation of CB2 in vivo by its agonist JWH-133, completely blocked cell growth.
+In C6 glioma, it was shown that activation of the CB2 by JWH-133 resulted in the internalization of only the CB2 and not CB1 leading to apoptosis of the cells.
+This may well be a new approach for the treatment of glioma.7

 Species reactivity key:

 Alomone is pleased to offer a new antibody directed against an intracellular epitope of the rat CB2 receptor.
 Anti-Cannabinoid Receptor 2 Antibody (#ACR-002) can be used in western blot and immunohistochemistry applications.
 It has been designed to recognize CB2 receptor in rat, mouse and human.